guilhermefarto/conways-life-mining/README.md

 Then install the SciPy stack packages with `pip install --user numpy scipy matplotlib ipython jupyter pandas sympy nose`.

 For Windows users, the SciPy [official page](https://www.scipy.org/install.html) recommends the use of [pre-built Windows installers](http://www.lfd.uci.edu/~gohlke/pythonlibs/) for many Python packages, including all of the core SciPy stack.
+Some pre-built Windows installers can ben also downloaded from [this link](https://sourceforge.net/projects/scipy/) and [this link](https://sourceforge.net/projects/scipy/files/scipy/0.16.1/).

+To install the `Matplotlib` dependency from [Python Package Index](https://pypi.python.org/pypi/pip) (PIP), execute the command in the prompt `python -m pip install matplotlib`.

 Other dependencies of this project are native to Python platform: